luizfdias/waes-assignment/README.md

   }
 ```

-## Running the tests
+## How to use the Diff Api

-### Functionality tests

-The API has 3 entry points as following
+The API has 3 entry points as following:

 ```
   POST HOST/v1/diff/{id}/left